Cape Coral Economic Development Strategic Plan

 Operational impacts are determined by the revenue produced by the Civic Center and the tenant entertainment spaces.
 The analysis is presented in two parts:

-Civic Center Operatioal Impacts
+Civic Center Operational Impacts

 We will assume that the Civic Center hosts 100 events per year in its main space, and 50 events per year in its two ancillary areas.
-Revenue expectations of $32,220,000 per years are as follows:
+Revenue expectations of $32,220,000 per year are as follows:

 Cape Coral Civic Center Operational Revenues chart

-Although the Civic Center is envisioned to be more oriented toward residents instead of tourism, it must be-a assumed that some visitor spending will occur from attendees of conferences or meetings.
+Although the Civic Center is envisioned to be more oriented toward residents instead of tourism, it must be assumed that some visitor spending will occur from attendees of conferences or meetings.
 We project av figure of 10,000 attendees per year will be supported by the facility, staying an average 3 days in Cape Coral.
 Accordingly, visitor spending is as follows:

 Cape Coral Civic Center - Visitor Spending chart